TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 This is very similar to the function of the same name in the Chromium DevTools.
 The only difference being that UIBUILDER's function does not accept a 2nd parameter.
 UIBUILDER's function supercedes that of the DevTools.

+### `arrayIntersect(a1, a2)` - Intersection of two input arrays :id=arrayIntersect

+Takes 2 arrays as input and returns a new array, which could be empty, of the intersecting items.

 ### `connect()` - Manually (re)connect Socket.IO communications between the browser and Node-RED :id=connect

 Allows fine control of the communications.